vikrams061/movie-assignment/README.md

 # movie-assignment
-Movie-Assignment for Omdb API with clean, testable and maintainable Android application SOLID principles
+# Movie-Assignment for Omdb API with clean, testable and maintainable Android application with Multi Module Architecture

-Clean Code Architecture
+# SOLID principles - Separate an application into units, with minimal overlapping between the functions of the individual units
-Modularisation
+# Modularisation
-koin DI setup
+# DI setup - koin
-Jetpack Compose
+# Jetpack Compose - Main Screen SearchMoviesScreen
-Coroutines
+# Coroutines - Flow, State, Dispatchers
-Unit tests for all the layers.
+# Unit tests for all the layers.

 ## Libraries, Programming Language and tools
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html)
 - [Koin](https://insert-koin.io/)